-Where the Mariners sit in the AL wild card race with just over a month of games left
+Where the Mariners sit in the AL wild-card race with just over a month of games left

 Provided the Mariners can continue to play at their current level, they will be playing meaningful games in late September — one of the achievable goals set by the current leadership regime.

 “That’s why you play and you work all year long is to hopefully be in meaningful games when you get into August and September,” Servais said.
-“It gives you something to play for every night when you come to the ballpark and you’re not just worried about how you’re doing personally, but trying to do the right things to help your team win.”
+“It gives you something to play for every night when you come to the ballpark, and you’re not just worried about how you’re doing personally, but trying to do the right things to help your team win.”

 Then again those are the same systems that had Seattle winning around 70 games this season.
 The Mariners have prided themselves on beating back stats and basic baseball premises to reach this point in the season.

-With that in mind, it’s seemed like the perfect time to play the schedule game — looking at the remaining schedules of the teams left in the wild card race.
+With that in mind, it seems like the perfect time to play the schedule game — looking at the remaining schedules of teams left in the wild-card race.

 As of Wednesday afternoon, the Yankees and their collection of big-bodied bashers that Mariners shortstop J.P.
-Crawford referred to as the “MonStars,” led the wild card race with a 74-52 record thanks to their current 11-game win streak.
-The Red Sox hold the second wild card spot at 72-55.
+Crawford referred to as the “MonStars,” led the wild-card race with a 74-52 record thanks to their current 11-game win streak.
+The Red Sox hold the second wild-card spot at 72-55.

 Let’s go in order of the current standings (all information from Wednesday morning):